What general principles guide the NCSP at IHPI at Michigan?

 - They are provided with travel funds to attend professional conferences as well as a yearly meeting of the National CSP.

-The IHPI CSP is designed to support multidisciplinary research across a breadth of specialties and disciplines, including (but not limited to):
+The NCSP at IHPI is designed to support multidisciplinary research across a breadth of specialties and disciplines, including (but not limited to):

 - Community-Based Participatory Research